Hellfest: Overview

-The festival was the successor of Fury Fest, which was held in 2002 and 2003 in Clisson and Nantes respectively, and 2004 and 2005 in Le Mans.
-Drakkar Productions also hosted a yearly black metal festival titled "Drakkar Hellfest - Darkness and Hate" in 2000 and 2001 in southern France and held a third year in 2002 in the Netherlands.
+Hellfest is the successor to the Fury Fest, which was held in 2002 and 2003 in Clisson and Nantes, respectively, and 2004 and 2005 in Le Mans.

+It is unrelated to the hardcore festival Hellfest, which ran in Syracuse, New York, in the United States from 1997 to 2005 or the Drakkar Productions black metal festival named "Drakkar Hellfest - Darkness and Hate", which took place in 2000 and 2001 in southern France and saw a third edition in 2002 in the Netherlands.

-In June 2009, numerous groups concerned about the concert name asked the festival sponsors to disengage from Hellfest.
-Coca-Cola announced a few days later that they will no longer support the festival.
+In June 2009, conservative groups expressed concern about the festival's name and asked its sponsors to drop their support.
+Coca-Cola announced a few days later that they would no longer support the festival.

-In March 2010, two days before local elections, Prime Minister François Fillon and the leader of the MPF Philippe de Villiers came to support Christophe Béchu, candidate of the UMP for the regional elections of the Pays de la Loire.
-In front of 1,500 people Mr De Villiers reiterated his support for the candidate and attacked the metal music festival Hellfest: "Our values are not like those of the Regional Council (PS); to be funding a satanic festival!".
-The same month, former minister and leader of the Parti chrétien-démocrate Christine Boutin wrote to Kronenbourg asking them to stop supporting the festival.
-The 30 March, questioned by deputy Patrick Roy, the minister Frédéric Mitterrand declared to the Assemblée Nationale that the detractors of the festival should calm down.
-During the 2011 edition an homage was paid to Patrick Roy who died two months before.
+In March 2010, two days before local elections, Prime Minister François Fillon and the leader of the conservative MPF Philippe de Villiers came to support Christophe Béchu, candidate for the regional elections of the Pays de la Loire for the then main French right-wing party UMP.
+In front of 1,500 people, Mr De Villiers reiterated his support for the candidate and attacked the metal music festival: "Our values are not like those of the Regional Council (PS); to be funding a satanic festival!".
+The same month, former minister and leader of the conservative Parti chrétien-démocrate Christine Boutin wrote to major brewery Kronenbourg asking them to stop supporting the festival.

+On 30 March, answering a question from PS Member of Parliament Patrick Roy during a "questions to the government" session, then minister of culture Frédéric Mitterrand declared to the Assemblée Nationale that detractors of the festival should calm down.

 On 9 June 2010, the AFC (Associations Familiales Catholiques) sued the Hellfest, asking them not to allow people under 18 years old to attend the festival and to give them the titles of the songs to be played during the 2010 edition.
 On 14 June, the judge refused their demand.

+During the 2011 edition of the festival homage was paid to Patrick Roy, who had died two months prior.